biado/PhotoCube/README.md

 The input files are deleted based on the LSC data usage terms.

-## PhotoCube with LSC inserter
+## PhotoCube

-This version of PhotoCube includes 2 additional files.
+This version of PhotoCube is implemented to better support the participation in the Lifelog Search Challenge (LSC).
-- LSCDataInsertExperimenter.cs
-- LSCDataInsertExperimenterRefactored.cs

-The following files are modified:
-- Program.cs
-- ObjectContext.cs

-## Plotting
+## Server performance measurement

-This directory contains the result of the experiments and the python scripts to generate plots.
+This directory contains a python script to measure the performance of PhotoCube's server.